jexuswebserver/jexus_docs/manager/tutorials/https-binding.rst

 .. note:: If a web browser does not support SNI, then only IP based mappings is scanned.
 Examples: All browsers on Windows XP.

-.. note:: If your Windows is too old to support SNI, then only IP based mappings is scanned.
+.. note:: If your Windows/IIS is too old to support SNI, then only IP based mappings is scanned.
 Examples: Windows Vista/Windows 7/Windows Server 2008/ Windows Server 2008 R2.